cibgraphics/Vanilla5/README.md

 #ChangeLog:

+####Version 2.3.3:

+* Updates jQuery to current version
+* SCSS partial file name convention

 ####Version 2.3.2:

-* Gave defaults to some LESS mixins as to not cause errors when being used.
+* Gave defaults to some LESS mixins as to not cause errors when being used

 ####Version 2.3.1: